 Where the child is a party, they will normally be represented by a child’s guardian and a solicitor for the child must be appointed.
 If the child has a guardian, they will produce a report to the court of what they believe to be in the child’s best interests.

 Children’s Services or the Adoption Agency will be required to file their assessment to the court.
 This assessment will be about the prospective adopter(s) and their suitability to adopt and the child, their views and a background of the case.

-The court will hold a first directions hearing at which a number of issues will be considered with a view to ensuring the case is properly prepared for a final hearing.
+The court will hold a first directions hearing, at which a number of issues will be considered with a view to ensuring the case is properly prepared for a final hearing.

 The court will establish whether your consent is given or if not, whether your consent should be dispensed with.
-The courts must consider the child’s welfare throughout their life.
+The court must consider the child’s welfare throughout their life.
 To determine this, they will consider the Welfare Checklist.